Wang-Lin-boop/GetPDB/README.md

     -l    An index for Uniprot, such as "pdb_chain_uniprot.csv".
           This file can be download at https://www.ebi.ac.uk/pdbe/docs/sifts/quick.html
           OR you can use -w download its latest version automatic.
+    -w    Use -w instead of -l unless you know what you're doing.

     Output parameter:
     -o    Processed PDB files will store in this Path, default is Uniprot-PDB.